 In this post, I would like to look at cockatiel body parts and how cockatiels are made up because as a cockatiel owner it is good to know something about your pet so that you can detect whether or not he is healthy.

-Cockatiels are tough and hardy birds and rarely get sick.
+Luckily, cockatiels are tough and hardy birds and rarely get sick.
 Even if they do, it can sometimes be difficult to tell, as they continue to act normally.
 But with a little education, early detection and good care, the odds for recovery are great.
-For this reason it is great to know something about how your cockatiel is made up.
+For this reason, it is great to know something about how your cockatiel is made up.

-The cockatiel’s body is similar to a mammals body.
+Cockatiel body parts are similar to a mammals body.
 Cockatiels and mammals both have skin, skeletons, respiratory, digestive, cardiovascular, excretory and nervous systems, as well as sensory organs.
 Let us take a brief look at how these systems work together.

 The cockatiel’s skin is difficult to see under all the feathers, but if you part the feathers gently, you will see thin almost translucent skin beneath.
 Birds don’t have sweat glands, so they have to cool themselves off by holding their wings slightly open and opening their beaks.